The teampowering ARIES

 I am a Research Assistant at BC3.
 I hold both a bachelor’s degree in Marine Science and an MSc in Integrated Coastal Zone Management from the University of Cádiz, and a Master’s degree in Geographic Information Systems from Esri.
 Through my experience, I developed my skills in different environmental areas such as marsh functioning and coastal zones ecosystem services.
 My main interests are coastal/marine ecosystem services modelling and how climate change will affect these systems and the benefits that they bring to society.

 I’m a senior software & cloud engineer, co-founder of Yvant.
+I hold a bachelor degree in Computer Systems Engineering and a Diploma in Information Technologies.
 Over the last 20 years I have played different roles for several organizations: software engineer, software architect, senior engineer, technical advisor, team lead, mentor.
 Since 2012 I’ve worked on cloud based solutions in ICT4D (data collection, analysis and sharing), data management systems, electric mobility, among others.
-I hold a bachelor degree in Computer Systems Engineering and a Diploma in Information Technologies.
-We founded Yvant to build systems to help solve the climate crisis, and collaborate with organisations who share our drive to create a thriving environment for future generations.

 Natural Capital Accounting Specialist